ishurmin/lovelystay-challenge/README.md

 # LovelyStay challenge
 Command-line Node.js application that
 * gets user details from GitHub by username and persists them in database
-* lists users from the database
+* lists users from the database and filter them by location
 ## How to run
 ### With docker (recommended)
 1. Run the **database** container, **migration** and build the **cli** image